cb-technologists/blog/content/posts/cloud-run-with-core.md

 Of course serverless doesn't mean there aren't any servers.
 Rather serverless refers to reducing or completely removing the need to manage infrastructure for applications and making deployment of those applications easier.
 Cloud Run takes the auto-management of your application deployment to a new level by providing managed autoscaling, redundancy, and TLS.
 And when your application isn't servicing requests, it is spun down and you pay nothing.

 ### Why Cloud Run?
 There are already a number of articles that compare Cloud Run to other serverless offerings.
 And just to be clear, Cloud Run is not a Function-as-a-Service (FaaS) offering.
 Cloud Run is more akin to a Container-as-a-Service (CaaS) and as such has several advantages over FaaS offerings.
 These advantages include more flexibility, better testability and portability as [outlined by this great post](https://medium.com/google-cloud/cloud-run-and-cloud-function-what-i-use-and-why-12bb5d3798e1) by Guillaume Blaquiere.
-In that article, Guillaume Blaquiere comes to the conclusion the he would rather use Cloud Run than Google Cloud Functions.
+In that article, Guillaume Blaquiere comes to the conclusion that he would rather use Cloud Run than Google Cloud Functions for the majority of his own use cases.

 #### A Knative Foundation Provides Portability

 Cloud Run is built on top of the open source [Knative project](https://knative.dev/) that describes itself as a "platform to deploy and manage modern serverless workloads."
-This provides a level of portability that is atypical of most other serverless offerings from other Cloud providers.
+This provides a level of portability that is atypical of most other serverless offerings from other cloud providers.
 Here is the resulting Kubernetes Knative YAML manifest from deploying to the managed Cloud Run service:

 ```yaml
 apiVersion: serving.knative.dev/v1